Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Enhanced Cognitive Control

-Strengthened frontoparietal circuits, reduced DMN rumination
+Strengthened brain circuits, reduced rumination

 3